Receiptful/receiptful-api-docs/source/includes/_async_jobs.md

 ### Response Body

-Then endpoint returns an object with a `data` key that is an Array with all the async jobs in the shop.
+The endpoint returns an object with a `data` key that is an Array with all the Async Jobs in the shop.
 It will limit output to the currently authenticated Partner App webhooks if authorized through OAuth.

 Each Async Job includes the following info: